SU-SWS/stanford_basic/README.md

 Description
 ---

+**Primary development for the Stanford Basic theme has been consolidated and moved to the [Stanford Profile](https://github.com/SU-SWS/stanford_profile/tree/9.x/themes/stanford_basic)**.

-Stanford Basic is a Stanford Branded Drupal 8 base theme that integrates with the [Decanter Project](https://github.com/SU-SWS/decanter).
+Stanford Basic is a Stanford Branded Drupal 9 base theme that integrates with the [Decanter Project](https://github.com/SU-SWS/decanter).

 Accessibility
 ---